aybruhm/authentication-service-be/README.md

 cd authentication-service-be
 ```

 3).
+Rename the `.env.template` file to `.env` and update the values.

+4).
 Build and run the service with:

 ```bash
 docker-compose up --build